 Reno's experiment with parking meter kiosks officially ended in failure on July 13, 2013.

 Downtown street parking will revert to individual meters at each parking space.
-The new meters will be high tech versions of the old coin type, able to accept both coins and credit cards.
-These meters are scheduled to be installed starting in February, 2014.
+The new meters will be high-tech versions of the old coin type, able to accept both coins and credit cards.
 As has always been the case, there are no parking meter fees on holidays and Sundays, and it's free after 6 p.m.
 Monday through Saturday.

 Downtown Reno Parking Garages

 There are two parking garages in downtown Reno operated by ProPark America...

 Parking Gallery - The garage is located at 135 North Sierra Street, but the entrance and exit are on W. 1st Street, a block and a half west of Reno City Hall.
 Businesses in the area validate Parking Gallery parking, making this a good choice if you are going to the movies, catching a play at Bruka Theatre, or eating out in the Riverwalk District.

 The Parking Gallery has 650 spaces and is open 24 hours.
 For more information, call (775) 322-2219.